Contents Contact

 -t 120 # two minutes

-Authentication-Results: forest.example; x-hashcash=x-pass (25 bits)
+Authentication-Results: forest.example; x-hashcash=pass (25 bits)

-The minimum value of stamps to accept is specified in bits of partial preimage with the -c option.
+The minimum value of stamps to accept is specified in bits of partial preimage with the −c option.
 Without this option verification mode will be disabled.
-E.g.
+E.g.:

 -c 20

-In order to get an “pass” result, each of the envelope recipients that is also listed in the To or CC headers must have a corresponding valid Hashcash stamp with at least the value specified in the -c option.
-If only some of these recipients have stamps, the result will be “partial”.
-If some of the stamps don't have sufficient value, are expired, or have been previously spent, the result will be “policy” and if some of the stamps are invalid, the result will be “fail”.
+In order to get a pass result, each of the envelope recipients that is also listed in the To or CC headers must have a corresponding valid Hashcash stamp with at least the value specified in the −c option.
+Recipients at other domains will not be listed on the SMTP envelope, so any stamps for them will be ignored.
+Any stamps for BCC recipients will also be ignored, as they will be specified on the SMTP envelope, but not in the message headers.

 -d /var/spool/postfix/hashcash-milter/spent.db